 1. I would get to be with all of my kids as much as possible.
 They grow up so fast, and I want to be there for as many of the moments as I can.

 2. I would know exactly how they spend their days.
-Whenever I ask Ruby about her day, it’s like pulling teeth.
+Whenever I ask Ruby and Elliot about their days at school, it’s like pulling teeth.
 I have to go through each subject and each time of day just to try to elicit the smallest response.

 3. I am totally qualified to do this!
 Not only did I teach for 8 years and get my Master’s degree in Curriculum and Instruction with an Emphasis on Linguistics, but I loved it as well!
 In my heart and soul, I am a teacher.
 Who better to teach than my own children?

 4. I could make sure they learn everything right the first time.
-The other day, I noticed that Ruby makes a few of her letters in a really backwards and random fashion, and I just thought, I was not the one to teach her how to write her letters.
+When Ruby was in 1st grade, I noticed that she made a few of her letters in a really backwards and random fashion, and I was sad that I wasn’t the one to teach her how to write her letters.
 With Elliot, I did a more structured “homeschool preschool” approach and was able to work with him side by side every day to write his letters.
 If I were to homeschool, I would be by their side for everything they learn.

 5. They could work at their own pace without competing with others.
-Ruby is really struggling with her addition facts right now.
-We continue to try to work on the concept of addition at home, but there’s only so much time in a day.
-At school, they keep giving her these weekly timed tests that are causing her a lot of anxiety, and she freezes up when looking at the sea of numbers.
+Ruby really struggles with timed math facts tests.
+The concept of a timed test caused her a lot of anxiety, and she freezes up when looking at the sea of numbers.
 At home, we work on the concept of addition, subtraction, multiplication, etc. and find patterns in the numbers instead of just drilling random facts.
 If she were at home, I would be able to work with her as long as she needed in the areas where she struggles, and zoom through the areas she’s good in.

 6. I could differentiate every subject as needed.
 Ruby is a very advanced reader, but she still spends just as much time as all of the other kids learning about phonics.
 Sure, she may have chapter books for homework, but there is a lot of wasted time in her day where she is “learning” things that are way too easy.
 At home, I could make sure that all subjects were in the zone of proximal development for all of my children.

 7. I could choose my own resources.
-I would be able to pick and choose whichever resources seemed exciting to me, and whatever I thought would meet the specific needs of each of my children.
+I would be able to pick and choose whichever resources seem exciting to me, and whatever I thought would meet the specific needs of each of my children.
 I could also tailor instruction to meet whatever passions each of my children expressed.

 10. We could accomplish way more in a day than is possible at school.
 With 28 kids in a classroom of varying abilities, transition times, lunch time, two recesses, busy work, behavior management, and so on, how much actual learning takes place?
 I know from experience (both being homeschooled and being a teacher) that the amount of actual learning in a 7 hour school day could easily be done in 2 hours at home.
 That would allow me to get through all of the standards and skills with plenty of time for free exploration, imagination games, outside time, crafts, field trips, and more!

 11. Their tanks would be full of love.
-When Ruby comes home from school, decompresses, does her homework, plays with her siblings, and has some choice time, there is very little time that we actually get to spend with her.
-What will life be like when all four kids are in school?
+When Ruby and Elliot home from school, decompress, do their homework, play with her siblings, and have some choice time, there is very little time that we actually get to spend with them.
+What would life be like with all five kids are in school?
 How would we ever be able to fill all of their tanks with love?
-If they are all at home with me all day, however, I can parcel out special one on one time for each child throughout the day.
+If they were at home with me all day, however, I could parcel out special one on one time for each child throughout the day.

 12. They would learn from each other.
 Yes, there are varying abilities in any classroom, but in a homeschool environment with siblings ranging in age, the younger ones can learn from the older ones and the older ones can learn from teaching the younger ones.

-13. I’m here anyways!
-I am going to be home anyways with Julian for the next five years, so why not throw a few more kids into the mix while I can!
+14. I’m here anyways!
+I am going to be home anyways with Jack for the next five years, so why not throw a few more kids into the mix while I can!

 Cons of Homeschooling:

 2. School has introduced new things.
 In kindergarten, Ruby really took off with writing more than I was ever able to do with her at home.
-This year, she learned about Pixie 4 in her computer class, started reading chapter books, and gets excited about taking care of the Earth or whatever else they were learning about.
+In 1st grade, she learned about Pixie 4 in her computer class, started reading chapter books, and got excited about taking care of the Earth or whatever else they were learning about.
 Elliot struggled socially at the beginning of kindergarten (he has TONS of energy and very little impulse control), but made nice growth in his behavior by the end of the year among other things.

 4. Would I have enough time for everyone?
 Ruby likes to do a lot of intricate projects that require a lot of help from me.
 In doing these projects with her, I’m not able to spend as much time with the younger kids who need me too.
 I’m just worried that if I were to homeschool, there just wouldn’t be enough of me to go around.